noah-dsouza/Overdose-Prediction/README.md

 - Loads global drug death data from a CSV file
 - Cleans up the nightmare formatting
-- Turns country names into 0/1 columns (so the model doesn’t think “Brazil > Canada”)
+- Turns country names into 0/1 columns so the model doesn’t think “Brazil > Canada” for some reason
 - Applies **log scaling** to make the data less chaotic
 - Trains a **Random Forest** model to predict overdose deaths
 - Predicts future years (2023–2025)